-Unlike Windows or macOS, there are many flavors of Linux called “distros”.
+Unlike Windows or macOS, there are many flavors/variants of Linux called “distros”.

 There are many reasons you may want to pick one distro over another.
 For people new to Linux or people who want a system that works well out of the box with many programs, Ubuntu or one of it’s many derivatives such as Xubuntu, Lubuntu, Kubuntu, anything else ending in buntu, and Mint are great choices.
 Each of these has a different desktop environment, which changes the way it looks.

 If you are unsure, we recommend that you use Xubuntu.

 - Ubuntu comes with Unity, which looks pretty unique and is resource-intensive.

 - Xubuntu comes with XFCE, it looks similar to Windows, is lighter, and is very customizable.

 - Lubuntu uses LXDE and is even lighter and is great for very old computers.

 - Mint is based on Ubuntu, it can run most Ubuntu software.
 It can use either the MATE, XFCE, or Cinnamon desktop environments, but people usually use Mint with Cinnamon.
 Mint tends to have older and more stable software packages.

 - Debian is a very stable distro that can run some Ubuntu software.
 Ubuntu is based on Debian.

-- If you are experienced and want to customize every single component of your system on your own, Arch Linux (and its derivatives Antergos and Manjaro), Gentoo, and Linux From Scratch are great options.
+- If you are experienced and want to customize every single component of your system on your own, Arch (and its derivatives Antergos and Manjaro, “The Arch Family”), Gentoo, and Linux From Scratch are great options.
+Warning: Hard.